myamout2002/Gender-Racial-Econometrics/README.md

 Econometric methods utilized include model development, heteroskedasticity, weighted least squares, interaction terms, and logarithmic transformations
 These methods were implemented to develop a robust model in which its estimators are unbiased.
 Interaction terms were included to capture combined effects of certain variables beyond their individual ones.
-This is to be able to make reliable and accurate statistical inferences on the prescence of racial/gender inequality in the Australian population.
+This is done to be able to make reliable and accurate statistical inferences on the prescence of racial/gender inequality in the Australian population.